-Freshman Applicants, Admits, Enrollees, and Diversity 2015-2022
+Freshman Applicants, Admits, Enrollees, and Diversity 2019-2023

-Again this year, the new class of UC enrollees experienced a slight decline in the proportion of first-generation students, however the proportion of low income students increased.
-Figure 7 summarizes the proportions of first-generation and low-income enrollees for the past eight admission cycles.
+This year, the new class of UC enrollees experienced a slight increase in the proportion of firstgeneration students, however the proportion of low-income students decreased.
+Figure 7 summarizes the proportions of first-generation and low-income enrollees for the past five admission cycles.

-Transfer Applicants, Admits, Enrollees, and Diversity 2015-2022
+Transfer Applicants, Admits, Enrollees, and Diversity 2019-2023

-Tables 9.1 and 9.2 summarize the diversity of UC's transfer applicants, admits, and enrollees over the past eight admission cycles.
+Tables 9.1 and 9.2 summarize the diversity of UC's California Community College (CCC) transfer applicants, admits, and enrollees over the past five admission cycles.
 Numerical counts are given in Table 9.1 and percentages of the total counts for each category are given in Table 9.2.
-The data show that at the transfer level there was a 38.5% overall increase in enrollments (from 4,206 to 5,827) of students from underrepresented groups (African Americans, American Indians, and Chicanos/Latinos) between 2015 and 2022.
-Chicano/Latino enrollment has increased by around 37.8% since 2015 and African American enrollment by 45.7%.
-For fall 2022, the representation of African Americans increased by 0.4 percentage points to 4.8% of enrollees from fall 2021, while the proportion of Chicanos/Latinos is at 26.4% of enrollees (down 0.3 percentage points from 2021).
-Asians were again the largest racial group among CCC transfer enrollees, at 31.1% of all CCC transfers.
+The data show that at the transfer level there was a 6.9% overall decrease in enrollments (from 6,152 to 5,730) of students from underrepresented groups (African Americans, American Indians, and Chicanos/Latinos) between 2019 and 2023.
+American Indian enrollment increased by 26.7% while African American enrollment decreased by 4.2% and Chicano/Latino enrollment decreased by 8.1%.
+For fall 2023, the representation of African Americans increased by 0.1 percentage points to 4.9% of enrollees from fall 2022, while the proportion of Chicanos/Latinos is at 26.2% of enrollees (down 0.2 percentage points from 2022).
+Asians were again the largest racial group among CCC transfer enrollees, at 31.7% of all CCC transfers.

-UC as a Vehicle of Social Mobility: The Freshman Academic Profile in 2022
+UC as a Vehicle of Social Mobility: The Freshman Academic Profile in 2023